 As you can see, we like using a Halo sleepsack with the PeaPod Plus as it helps replicate their sleep experience at home and reduces the number of times you need to open the zipper to fix blankets.

 If you are looking for a similar option that is not a tent, the Lotus Travel Crib has backpack straps, fits as a carry-on and is one of the best reviewed travel cribs on Amazon.

 We’ve always used white noise when our kids were babies; with two kids and two dogs at home, we like that it helps block out noise.
 The same goes for our trips.
 Staying in apartments sometimes result in sharing rooms (either the two kids share or the baby/toddler goes in our room), or there might be noise from outside or other apartments that our kids aren’t used to.
 White noise gives them that familiar feeling to sleeping at home.

 We have often used an app on our iPhone, but the SoundBub by WavHello has become our new favourite.
 It pulls double duty as a white noise machine and a wireless Bluetooth speaker.
 We get the added bonus of playing music for family dance parties and it’s even good for a distraction on a road trip or a hike.

-We’ve had some great flights that we fully credit to our Fly-Tot.
+We’ve had some great flights with our toddler that we fully credit to our Fly-Tot.
 We’ve even gotten up to 6 continuous hours of sleep out of our very active 23 month old on a flight (thanks to an extra seat and setting up our Fly-Tot).
 Having that extra space for your little one on a flight is truly worth it.